assadollahi/kayra/mujoco/readme.md

 assuming that you have cloned kayra's git repo to home, you can also call the viewer with a file python3 -m mujoco.viewer --mjcf=~/kayra/mujoco/kayraLowerBody.xml

+for working with plots and animations you need: apt update && apt install -y ffmpeg pip install -q mediapy

 there is also a separate viewer that has no controls: pip3 install mujoco-python-viewer